pelayoarbues/quartz/content/notes/202202011102 - By-products of multiple processes.md

 ---

-In the chemistry industry, "Verbund" refers to an integrated production process where by-products from one process are used as inputs in another process, resulting in a more efficient and sustainable overall system.
+In the chemistry industry, [[Verbund]] refers to an integrated production process where by-products from one process are used as inputs in another process, resulting in a more efficient and sustainable overall system.

 In data science, a similar concept can be applied to the use of by-products from one analysis or modeling process as inputs for another analysis or modeling process, leading to a more efficient and effective overall data science workflow.
 For example, the output of one machine learning model can be used as input for another model, or data generated as a by-product of one analysis can be repurposed for another analysis.